mintel/k8s-notify/README.md

 # k8s-notify

-Watches for Kubernetes Deployments and posts status updates to one more more Flowdock chatrooms based on team.
+Watches for Kubernetes Deployments and posts status updates to one or more Flowdock chat rooms based on team.

-Teams and identified by reading `app.mintel.com/k8s-notify` annotations from the deployment, and to the desired flowdock room based on configuration.
+Teams are identified by reading `app.mintel.com/k8s-notify` annotations from the deployment, and to the desired flowdock room based on configuration.

 ## Usage